 Choose the Right Time

 The time of night you decide to complete this assignment is completely up to you and your child.
 You want to find a time that makes it easy for your child to cooperate and when you are not pushing them to simply finish.
-This suggests that right after they return from school nor right before bed is typically opportune as your child may be in need of either play time or sleep, and neither is conducive for reading.
+This suggests that right after they return from school or right before bed isn't opportune as your child may be in need of either play time or sleep, and neither is conducive for reading.